tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 - **POI search** work expanded significantly.
 - Gesture and interaction polish landed: improved drag behaviour, handling fast "fling" interactions, and smoothing jank.
 - Selection UX improved again: **pin history**, and allowing deliberate de-selection.

-This was also where I leaned into the idea of it feeling like an app:

-- smoother gesture handling
-- less jank when dragging
-- better behaviour when you "fling" the map around

 On the API side, search became a first-class feature: